jspsych/jsPsych/docs/overview/eye-tracking.md

 </head>
 ```

+!!! tip
+    An example experiment using WebGazer is available in the **/examples** folder of the jsPsych release.
+See `webgazer.html`.

 To use the WebGazer extension in an experiment, include it in the list of extensions passed to `jsPsych.init()`

 ```js